 I’ll add the baseline I just created to the User Primary baseline and select OK.

 This will help us see the effects of suspending an activity.
 After maintaining baselines, the baseline version of the activities will appear as thin yellow bars on the Gantt Chart.
-I can now use these bars to compare my previous baseline dates and durations to those that will occur after suspending and resuming the activity.
-Additionally, I’ve added a few additional columns: the BL1 Start and BL1 Finish columns will display the start and finish dates from the project baseline, whereas the Start and Finish columns will display the start and finish dates for the current project.
+I can now use these bars to compare previous baseline dates and durations with those that occur after suspending and resuming the activity.
+I have also added a few additional columns: the BL1 Start and BL1 Finish columns will display the start and finish dates from the project baseline.
+The Start and Finish columns will display the start and finish dates for the current project.

 Since Trench Excavation and Pipe Installation had a Start-to-Start relationship with 1 day of lag, Pipe Installation has also already begun.
 I’ll update this by checking off this activity as Started, as well.